$t\bar{t}t\bar{t}$ signatures through the lens of color-octet scalars: Conclusions

 Looking forward, we have found that in the full planned dataset of $3\,\text{ab}^{-1}$ for the HL-LHC, the measurement of $\sigma(pp \to t\bar{t}t\bar{t})$ has a $5\sigma$ discovery potential that covers a large swath of color-octet scalar parameter space, extending to about $1.15\,\text{TeV}$.
 Meanwhile, the jets + $E_{\text{T}}^{\text{miss}}$ search for new phenomena provides an alternative discovery channel with sensitivity past $1.2\,\text{TeV}$ for color-octet scalars with maximal $t\bar{t}$ branching fractions.
 The existence of not one but two discovery channels with comparable sensitivity (depending on region of parameter space) is fortuitous.
 If a new particle is discovered in one of these channels, we expect a complementary signal in the other; the existence of two channels offers a key validation mechanism for discovery.
 On the other hand, large regions of our parameter space may be ruled out, including the region currently fitting the four-top excess, if no further excess of events are measured in either search.

 New multitop analyses will be key to further study of sgluon phenomenology.
 As we have seen, the future $\sigma(pp \to t\bar{t}t\bar{t})$ measurements and jets + $E_{\text{T}}^{\text{miss}}$ searches will be pivotal to hypothesis discrimination if a significant excess evolves in either or both channels.
 On the other hand, HL-LHC searches in alternate channels may be needed for further hypothesis differentiation or exclusion of color-octet scalar parameter space.
 Most important are the diboson searches, especially for resonances decaying to gluon pairs.
 For example, an excess in the $gg$ channel concurrent with one in the four-top channel would point specifically to a light sgluon --- either an $R$-symmetric scalar or a pseudoscalar with moderate $R$ symmetry breaking --- while the absence of this signal could rule out a light sgluon of either kind.
 In addition, in this same region, decays of color-octet scalars to $g\gamma$ and $gZ$ are non-negligible and can further discriminate between scalar and pseudoscalar states \cite{Carpenter:2015gua}.
+The latter channel may be particularly relevant, since pair-produced sgluons each undergoing a different decay could produce $t\bar{t}Z + \text{jet(s)}$, itself a significant background in the four-top quark production analysis considered in this work.
 Sensitivity studies in these channels for the high-luminosity run of the LHC would therefore be one useful avenue of future study.

 \acknowledgments This research was supported in part by the United States Department of Energy under grant DE-SC0011726.
 We are grateful to C\'{e}line Degrande for technical assistance with \textsc{FeynRules} and \textsc{NloCT}.
 We are in debt to several of the many excellent analyses \cite{Darme:2018rec,Ambrogi_rec,Araz_2021} on the \textsc{MadAnalysis\,5} Public Analysis Database (PAD) \cite{Dumont_2015}, which we used as guides while developing our own reimplementations.